 Delta strives to elevate water from a necessity to an everyday experience, whether you’re using it to wash the dishes or to wash your face.
 Its official name is “Delta Faucet Company,” so it should be no surprise that Delta is a go-to brand for the latest in faucet fashion.
 Delta’s faucets combine luxury with usefulness and create an atmosphere of natural elegance.
 Custom Delta technologies like DIAMOND™ Seal and Touch20® provide a strength and a smartness that make water flow effortless and add a sense of sophistication to your bathroom or kitchen.

-Delta kitchen, bathroom, tub, and shower faucets all can be found on SUPPLY.com.
+Every Delta faucet type – from kitchen and bath to tub and faucet – can be found at SUPPLY.com.
 This guide will help you determine which Delta faucet it best for your home and lifestyle.

 If you’re in the market for a kitchen faucet, one of the first features you’ll consider is its appearance, and Delta is known for its outstanding designs.
 Filter your choices by the color, the material, and the finish.
 These terms may seem interchangeable, but there are actually a few important distinctions among them.
 The color of the faucet is a generic categorization, like chrome or brass.
 The material is what the faucet is made of – it may also be brass.
 The finish is the protective coating on top of the faucet – it may also be chrome.
 So, for example, you could start out wanting a black faucet, choose brass over metal, and then choose a matte black finish over a plain black finish – like with this Delta Essa® faucet (pictured below).